University at Buffalo star guard Shannon Evans said Monday he’s seeking to be released from his scholarship commitment to UB.

 Whether Evans could get an opportunity to rejoin Hurley remains to be seen.
 As of Monday, UB preferred to not allow it.
 VCU and Old Dominion are close to Evans’ home.
 UB is due to play Old Dominion in a non-conference game next season, and it’s believed the Bulls may have a game set with VCU in the future.
 Whether that should be a factor for UB is debatable.

-Evans said he likes Oats, who served as Hurley’s right-hand man the past two seasons.
+Evans said he likes Oats, who served as Hurley’s right-hand man the last two seasons.

 Evans’ joyful style on the court made him a crowd favorite this season.